Environment-Adaptive Covariate Selection: Learning When to Use Spurious Correlations for Out-of-Distribution Prediction: Environment-Adaptive Covariate Selection

 \section{Environment-Adaptive Covariate Selection}

-We now introduce EACS, an algorithm for selecting predictive covariates that adapts to distributional shifts across environments.
-The central idea is to learn how the optimal covariate subset varies with the covariate distribution of an environment.
-This mapping connects the characteristics of an environment to the subset of variables that minimizes its prediction error.
-At test time, the algorithm has access only to unlabeled covariates from the target environment and must decide which covariates remain reliable under the prevailing shift.
+We now introduce EACS, an algorithm for selecting predictive covariates that adapts to distribution shifts across environments.
+EACS learns a selector that maps a summary of the target covariate distribution to the covariate subset expected to minimize prediction error in that environment.
+This allows the method to include proxy covariates when the target summary suggests that they remain reliable, and to exclude them when the summary suggests that the proxy relationship has been disrupted.

-EACS formalizes this problem as environment-level risk minimization.
-Rather than committing to a single invariant subset, the method learns a selector that maps observable characteristics of an environment to the covariate subset that minimizes prediction error in that environment.
-This allows EACS to interpolate between causal-only predictors and ERM-style predictors, depending on which covariates appear stable.